Relocation Cover Letter: Tips from Cover Letter Proofreader

 • Highlight your connection with an area

 If you have previously lived or studied in the town or have a family member living there, be sure to inform the potential employer about it.
-This will let them know that you are familiar with the location and will take less time to accommodate to a new environment.
+This will let them know that you are familiar with the location and will take less time to accommodate a new environment.
+Looking for a job remotely often means that you'll have to pass a lot of phone interviews.
+Learn how to do a phone interview in the right way.
+This information should also be mentioned during in person interview.

 • Explain your reason for relocation

-If you relocate for personal reason (better climate, moving for your spouse, etc.), give the employer a solid reason that has motivated you to relocate.
+If the company isn't specifically hunting you, they will be cautious when dealing with candidates applying remotely, and that's a normal practice.
+To convince the employer that you're a safe bet, you need to give a grounding for your relocation.
+If you relocate for personal reasons (better climate, moving for your spouse, etc.), give the employer a solid reason that has motivated you to relocate.
 Highlight that you are moving permanently and are looking for a long-term, full-time position.
-If you’re willing to move because of higher salary and better career prospects, be sure to emphasize the dedication to your career.
+If you're willing to move because of a higher salary and better career prospects, be sure to emphasize your dedication to your career.
+The best cover letter triggers the interest of the reader and yet does not leave too many open questions.

 • Show that you've done the research

 When creating a cover letter for relocation, you should be as specific about the company and the location as possible.
-Before writing that letter, do your research on the company and demonstrate the knowledge of the company, its challenges and products in your cover letter.
-It will show you as a highly motivated candidate and put you top of mind for the hiring manager.
+Before writing that letter, do your research on the company and demonstrate your knowledge of the company, its challenges, and its products in your cover letter.
+Additionally, you can highlight your knowledge of the area and its perspectives for your career, if any, to demonstrate that you are serious about your relocation decision.
+Find a sample cover letter guide online to get a better idea of how to write a great cover letter.
+A perfect cover letter sample will save you a wealth of time.

 • Downplay the location factor

-If you’re not aiming for a top-level role where companies are willing to attract the qualified candidate at all costs, you might need to do some extra work to downplay the fact you’re located in the other state.
+If you're not aiming for a top-level role where companies are willing to attract qualified candidates at all costs, you might need to do some extra work to downplay the fact you're located in another state.
 One of the popular tricks is to use a local address.
-However, be aware that if you’ve indicated a local address, the employer won’t compensate your travel expenses if you’re invited for an interview, and the chances are that you’ll have to fly for an interview in a rush.
+However, be aware that if you've indicated a local address, the employer won't compensate your travel expenses if you're invited for an interview, and the chances are that you'll have to fly for an interview in a rush.
+The better tactic is to say that you're already in the middle of the relocation process and, if you want that job at all costs, you can also mention that you're willing to relocate at your own expense.
+Therefore, you minimize the employer's expenses for hiring and your candidacy will be more welcomed.

 • Make your cover letter flawless

+Ideally, upon a cover letter review the hiring manager should reach out to their phone and invite you out for an interview.
+Although such cases are rare, a well-written cover letter increases your chances of getting an interview call.
+So, you should put extra effort into composing the letter until it's perfect in all aspects.
 Include your most important and relevant experience and highlight the accomplishments to show your orientation at the result.
 Mention any extra training that qualifies you for the position, academic degree, or volunteering projects.
-List the relevant skills with examples of how you’ve applied them.
-If you manage to convince the hiring manager that you’re a perfect candidate, the relocation won’t be a major issue any longer.
+List the relevant skills with examples of how you've applied them.
+If you manage to convince the hiring manager that you're a perfect candidate, the relocation won't be a major issue any longer.
+When writing a cover letter, be sure to avoid the don'ts of a cover letter that turn the employers away.

 Should I address the relocation issue on my resume?

 Typically, your desire to relocate is not mentioned on a resume.
-However, if the company asks to apply with resume only, you can address the relocation issue at the end of your career summary, i.e. ‘Willing to relocate for the job’.
+However, if the company asks to apply with a resume only, you can address the relocation issue at the end of your career summary, i.e. ‘Willing to relocate for the job'.

 Want a guide to creating a high-quality resume?
 Check out how to create an effective modern resume.